AllenInstitute/AllenSDK/doc_template/index.rst

    Github Profile <https://github.com/AllenInstitute/AllenSDK>

 The Allen Software Development Kit houses source code for reading and processing Allen Brain Atlas data.
-For the initial release, the Allen SDK focuses primarily on the newly released Allen Cell Types Database.
+The Allen SDK focuses the Allen Cell Types Database and the Allen Mouse Brain Connectivity Atlas.
 Functionality relevant to other atlases is coming in future releases.

 .. image:: /_static/ccf_v3_sdk.png